Transport Properties of Active Particles Moving on Adjustable Networks: Results

 First, let us note that unlike the fixed topology case ($\tau_h=1$), for $\tau_h>1$ there are two blocking mechanisms: (i) Blocking by particles, and (ii) blocking by closed tracks.
 Crucially, mechanisms (i) and (ii) lead to different behaviors upon increasing $\tau_p$.
 In Section~\ref{subsec:topFixed} we have described mechanism (i) in detail.
 We have argued that the non-monotonic dependence of $D_\text{eff}$ on $\tau_p$ is largely connected with the onset of a finite population of particles in the deep interior of clusters.
-Upon increasing $\tau_p$, active particles diffuse more in the low persistence regime, but less in the high persistence regime due to agglomeration---particles in the deep interior of a cluster will be more strongly trapped the larger the $\tau_p$.
+Within the low-persistence regime, increasing $\tau_p$ makes active particles diffuse faster; in the high-persistence regime, diffusion becomes slower due to agglomeration---particles in the deep interior of a cluster will be more strongly trapped the larger the $\tau_p$.
 This does not happen for mechanism (ii).
 As we show in Appendix~\ref{app:NoParticleInt}, if we turn off steric repulsive interactions (by allowing more than one particle per site), we observe that the effective diffusion coefficient always increases with persistence time.
-Upon increasing $\tau_h$, it is the redistribution of blocking mechanisms that is ultimately responsible for the ``anomalous'' increase of ${\tau_p}^*$ with healing time.
+Upon increasing $\tau_h$, it is the redistribution of blocking mechanisms that is ultimately responsible for the unexpected increase of ${\tau_p}^*$ with healing time.

 Figure~\ref{fig:Mechanisms}a shows the effective diffusion coefficient for fixed density $\phi=0.256$, and healing times $\tau_h=1$ (no closed bonds) and $\tau_h=40$ (with closed bonds).
-Let us consider $\tau_p=\tau_p^{(A)}$, i.e. line $A$ corresponding to ${\tau_p}^*$ when $\tau_h=1$.
+Let us consider $\tau_p=\tau_p^{(A)}$, i.e.\ line $A$ corresponding to ${\tau_p}^*$ when $\tau_h=1$.
 As expected, $D_\text{eff}$ decreases with $\tau_h$ due to the introduction of blocking mechanism (ii).
-In turn, the fraction of particles in the deep interior of a cluster $\eta_\text{int}$ \emph{also decreases}, as show in Fig.~\ref{fig:Mechanisms}b.
+In turn, the fraction of particles in the deep interior of a cluster $\eta_\text{int}$ \emph{also decreases} as $\tau_h$ is increased, as show in Fig.~\ref{fig:Mechanisms}b.
 Since we have observed that it is this population that is responsible for reducing diffusion at large persistence times [as $D_\text{eff}$ always increases with $\tau_p$ for mechanism (ii)], the optimal persistence time for $\tau_h>1$ has to be located at a value $\tau_h^{(B)}>\tau_h^{(A)}$, thus explaining the observed increase of the optimal persistence time with healing time.